 In addition to regular pay, you'll want to consider any other incentives you can provide.
 For example, you could offer bonuses to all your employees or specific departments for reaching certain goals.
 If you have custom service representatives, you might offer a bonus for reducing response times or achieving high scores from customers.
 You can also offer commissions to salespeople, among other monetary rewards.

-According to our 2022 Employee Benefits Survey Report, health insurance is the most-valued benefit by employees.
-However, many small to medium-sized businesses can’t afford it thanks to rising traditional group health insurance rates.
+According to our report, health coverage is the most valued employee benefit, with 92% rating it as important.
+But many small to medium-sized businesses can't afford it due to rising traditional group health insurance rates.

-Health reimbursement arrangements (HRAs) are an alternative to group health insurance that enables you to reimburse your employees tax-free for their qualifying medical expenses.
-Depending on the type of HRA you offer, this can include individual health insurance policies.
-This gives you increased cost control over your health benefits while giving employees more freedom to choose which health benefits are most important to them.
+Health reimbursement arrangements (HRAs) are an affordable alternative to group health insurance plans.
+With an HRA, you can reimburse your employees tax-free for qualifying medical expenses, including their individual health insurance premiums.
+This gives you increased cost control over your health benefits while giving employees more freedom to choose the coverage that's best for them.

 A strong compensation strategy is essential for attracting and retaining top talent.
 When your pay, benefits, and company culture are aligned, you'll be better equipped to fill vacancies with the workers your organization needs to thrive.
 By following the tips in this article, you can create a framework for compensation that your employees will love.

-If you want to offer competitive benefits, PeopleKeep can help.
+If you want to offer a competitive employee benefits package, PeopleKeep by Remodel Health can help.
 Our personalized benefits administration software makes it easy to set up and manage HRAs in minutes each month.